-We have performed the procedures enumerated below, which were agreed to by Livingston Parish Fire Protection District No. 7 and the Louisiana Legislative Auditor on the District's compliance with certain laws and regulations contained in the accompanying Louisiana Attestation Questionnaire during the fiscal year ended December 31, 2020, as required by Louisiana Revised Statute 24:513 and the Louisiana Governmental Audit Guide.
-The District's management is responsible for its financial records and compliance with applicable laws and regulations.
-The sufficiency of these procedures is solely the responsibility of the specified parties.
-Consequently, we make no representation regarding the sufficiency of the procedures enumerated below either for the purpose for which this report has been requested or for any other purpose.
+We have performed the procedures included in the Louisiana Government Audit Guide and enumerated below. which were agreed to by the management of Livingston Parish Fire Protection District No. 7 and the Legislative Auditor, State of Louisiana, solely to assist the users in evaluating management's assertions about Livingston Parish Fire Protection District No. 7's compliance with certain laws and regulations during the year ended December 31, 2024 included in the accompanying Louisiana Attestation Questionnaire.
+Management of Livingston Parish Fire Protection District No. 7 is responsible for its financial records and compliance with applicable laws and regulations.
+This agreed-upon procedures engagement was performed in accordance with attestation standards established by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards.
+The sufficiency of these procedures is solely the responsibility of the specified users of this report.
+Consequently, we make no representation regarding the sufficiency of the procedures described below either for the purpose for which this report has been requested or for any other purpose.